Maheshkarri4444/ThinkWideWeb-test/README.md

   diff actual.txt expected_output.txt     # Output is completely empty (exact match) go run -race . events.jsonl             # Passes with 0 data races
   ```

+---

+## 3. Additional Go Experience

+If you would like to have a deeper look at my Golang skills and architectural style, feel free to check out **[Examify](https://github.com/Maheshkarri4444/wtexamify)** — an online exam-conducting platform I built about 1.5 years ago with a backend written entirely in Go.

+It is actively used to conduct some lab examinations across our college, with **720+ students** having taken exams on the platform and a database currently storing **2,000+ submitted answer sheets**.